History of Zamalek SC

-Zamalek SC, commonly referred to as Zamalek, is an Egyptian sports club based in Cairo, known for its professional football team.
-The history of Zamalek SC originates in 1911, when the club was founded by George Merzbach on January 5 as Qasr El Nile (Arabic, translation: The Nile Palace Club).
-In 1913 the club moved its headquarters to the present-day intersection of 26 July Street and Ramses and became the Cairo International Sports Club, colloquially known as Nady El Qāhirah El Mokhtalat.
-The name changed again in 1942 to Nady Farouk El Awal at the request of King Farouk I. The current name of Zamalek was chosen in 1952 following the Egyptian revolution.
+Zamalek SC, commonly referred to as Zamalek, is an Egyptian sports club based in Cairo, known for its professional football team, and is considered as one of the most successful teams in Africa and one of the continent's giants.
+The history of Zamalek SC originates in 1911, when the club was founded by George Merzbach on January 5 as the Cairo International Sports Club "Zamalek", colloquially known as Nady El Qāhirah El Mokhtalat.

-Early years, Qasr El Nile Club (1911–1913)
+In 1913 the club moved its headquarters to the present-day intersection of 26 July Street and Ramses.
+The club was granted the honorific title in 1941 after King Farouk and became officially known as Farouk El Awal Club (transl.
+Farouk I Club), however, since the 1910s, Zamalek was the club's unofficial name and it became official after the 1952 Egyptian revolution.

+Early years (1911–1915)

 Little is known about the very early years of the club.
 According to historians, the club was established by Belgian lawyer George Merzbach.
 On December 25, 1910, while attending Cairo Tramways Company's Christmas celebration, Merzbach realized that the company's guest house hosting the celebration on the Nile banks — then the Qasr El Nile casino — would be suitable as a sports club headquarters.

 During this time, Cairo's main sporting club, Gezira Sporting Club, was for the exclusive use of the British Army; subsequently, Merzbach decided to establish a new club for Egyptian, Belgian and foreign citizens.
 He did not find difficulties in establishing the club due to his strong ties within the Palace of Khedive Abbas II, as well as many friendships with senior officials of Egyptian society.
 He was also the private lawyer for Baron Empain and his Cairo Tramways Company.
 For the new club, he chose the name Qasr El Nile, which means Nile Palace.
 On January 5, 1911, the club was established, and it was officially opened on February 6 with Marzbech as its president.

 Howard Carter, an archaeologist and Merzbach's personal friend, served as vice president.
 Noah Amin Abdullah, Ahmed Mahmoud Azzam, Khoury Chalhoub (representative of the Cairo Tramways Company), and Paolo Esposito (representative of the Khedivial Palace) formed the rest of the board of directors.
 It was the first club in Cairo to emerge from non-English expatriate communities.
 An essential aspect of the club was that it was for all people and not exclusive to any specific social, economic, or ethnic community.
 It started and continued through World War I under Merzbech's presidency.